niyllc/styling/README.md

 <div class="text-center color-red-light"></div>
 ```

 Which one is more readable?
 Ofcourse the one on the bottom is!
 It has proper classnames and it looks better.
-The quality of the code is not only performance and speed, it is also the quality and the readability.
+The quality of the code is not only performance and speed, it is also the readability.

 ### How to access this guide